Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         gmx_MMPBSA --create_input all

 !!!
 Danger
-    Note that several variables must be explicitly defined
+    Note that several variables must be explicitly defined in the input file

 _New in v1.5.0_